boundary/folsom/README.md

 You need a (preferably recent) version of Erlang installed but that should be it.

-       ./rebar compile
+       ./rebar get-deps compile

 folsom can be run standalone or embedded in an Erlang application.

-       $ erl -pa ebin
+       $ erl -pa ebin deps/*/ebin

-       > folsom_sup:start_link(). % this creates the needed ETS tables and starts a gen_server
+       > folsom:start(). % this creates the needed ETS tables and starts a gen_server

+You can also start it as an application:

+       $ erl -pa ebin deps/*/ebin
+       > application:start(folsom).

+       $ erl -pa ebin deps/*/ebin -s folsom

+The application can be configured to create individual or lists of metrics at startup on the command line or in an application config file:

+       $ erl -pa ebin deps/*/ebin -s folsom \
+          -folsom history '[hist1,hist2]' \
+          -folsom gauge gauge1

+       $ echo '[{folsom, [{history, [hist1, hist2]}, {gauge, gauge1}]}].' \
+          > myapp.config
+       $ erl -pa ebin deps/*/ebin -config myapp.config -s folsom

 #### Metrics API